 An introduction to Java Agent and bytecode manipulation

-A few months ago, I wrote a little shell script to colorize Maven’s output (see this post).
-This is a good solution, but Jean-Christophe Gay has written a pure Java version to solve the same problem with interesting bits of Java technologies.
+A few months ago, I wrote a little shell script to colorize Maven’s output.
+This is a good solution, but Jean-Christophe Gay has written a pure Java version to solve the same problem with interesting bits of Java technologies: Java Agent and bytecode manipulation using ASM.

 In this post, we will see how a Java Agent and some bytecode manipulation can open the inner guts of code we don’t own.